Raymond Thorne: 1904 St. Louis Olympics

 In the 1904 Olympics he won a silver medal as a member of the American 4×50 yard freestyle relay team, consisting of David Hammond, Bill Tuttle, and Hugo Goetz.
 A team from the New York Athletic Club won the event with a time of 2:04.6.
 The bronze medal was taken by a team from the Missouri Athletic Club.

 Thorne placed sixth in the 50 yard swimming event at the St. Louis Olympics, though his time was not recorded.
 The event was won by Zoltan Halmay of Hungary in a time of 28.0.

 After the Olympics, on March, 25, 1905, in a meet against the Missouri Athletic Club in St. Louis, Thorne placed second in the 100-yard freestyle event against the Missouri Athletic Club's Marquard Schwartz, who swam a winning time of 1:07.8.
 The Missouri Club soundly won the meet.

 Marriage

 In an elopement while he was a Sophomore at Dartmouth College, he married R. Maymie Woods of Boston in Providence, Rhode Island on May 10, 1909.
 He met Miss Woods while studying business at a Boston area college she was attending.
-He returned to Dartmouth in 1909, as part of class of 1911, and was a member of the DKE Fraternity, but returned to Chicago after marrying, and did not complete college.
+He returned to Dartmouth in 1909, as part of the class of 1911, and was a member of the DKE Fraternity, but returned to Chicago after marrying, and did not complete college.
 In his professional life, he worked for Chicago's Montgomery, Ward and Company, and in the field of aviation.